daguenther/Z2A/Procedures/Getting Started.md

 ## Website (I4)
 1. Buy Hardware

-I highly reccommend [Dell's Tower Server](http://www.dell.com/us/business/p/poweredge-t320/fs).
+I highly recommend [Dell's Tower Server](http://www.dell.com/us/business/p/poweredge-t320/fs).
 Times will change, but at the moment here is what to shoot for:

 * 8 Cores
 * 16 GB Ram